Updated August 2019.

 One of the best features of the S-Corp is the tax savings for you and your business.
 Recall that members of an LLC are subject to employment tax on the entire net income of the business.
 Conversely, only the wages of the S-Corp shareholder who is an employee are subject to employment tax.
 The remaining income is not subject to employment taxes.

 Keep in mind that some benefits that shareholder/employees receive can be written off as business expenses.
 A member of an LLC can write off business expenses personally against his or her allocable share of LLC income.
-An S corporate shareholder would be limited by 2% of AGI as well as being subjected to Alternative Minimum Tax (AMT) negating any benefits to unreimbursed business expenses paid personally.
+An S corporate shareholder would be limited by 2% of AGI as well as being subject to Alternative Minimum Tax (AMT), negating any benefits to unreimbursed business expenses paid personally.

 An S-Corp also allows the business to have an independent life separate from the shareholders.
 If a shareholder dies, leaves the company, or sells his or her shares, the S-Corp can continue doing business relatively undisturbed.
 By maintaining the business as a distinct corporate entity, clearer lines are defined between the shareholders and the business that improve the protection of the shareholders.